smartdevicelink/sdl_evolution/proposals/0158-cloud-app-transport-adapter.md

 This diagram describes the flow in which the user could enable the cloud apps they want to use in their vehicle by using an OEM Companion App.

-Note: CloudAppAuthToken and CloudAppVehicleId are optional.
+Note: AuthToken and CloudAppVehicleId are optional.

 ![alt text](../assets/proposals/0158-cloud-app-transport-adapter/example_use_case_1.png "Example Use Case 1")